A Brief History

 Hexham shared in the rising local trade and prosperity generated by the growth of Newcastle from the Elizabethan period, and became renowned for its various leather related trades and lead mining in the hills to the south.
 Some idea of life in Hexham and the surrounding area (still known as Hexhamshire today) can be found in the collection of letters published as A Pack of Idle Sparks.
 Hexham’s weekly market and annual fairs became increasingly important.
 The market place was therefore an obvious location for the raising of the standard of the Pretender James Stuart by the ill-fated Jacobite rebels in 1715, led by the local Catholic noble the Earl of Derwentwater.

 The market place was also the location of the Hexham Riot in 1761 when a crowd protesting about changes in the criteria for serving in the militia was fired upon by troops from the North Yorkshire Militia.
 51 protesters were killed, earning the Militia the soubriquet of The Hexham Butchers.
-One rioter, Peter Porter, was eventually hung as a ringleader of the riot.
+One rioter, Peter Patterson, was eventually hanged as a ringleader of the riot.

 Hexham’s history has been more peaceful since then.
 The leather industry grew through the eighteenth and nineteenth centuries, becoming renowned for its gloves known as the Hexham tans.
 Some of the leather-working remains can be seen in the Cockshaw area of the town today.
 In the decades following the arrival of the railway in 1835 Hexham became something of a commuter town for Newcastle, and its insalubrious sanitation improved after a damning report by the Board of Health (see publications Dirty Old Town and Hexham 1854-1939).